Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 Image of a statue of a young Leonardo Da Vinci, a key figure in many Renaissance inventions

-Wrap-up: Renaissance Inventions
+Wrap-up: Key Renaissance Inventions

 The 15 key inventions and discoveries highlighted in this post, from art, science, and engineering, serve as a testament to the era’s unparalleled fusion of creativity and curiosity.